sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
 Once your plugin is added here, it will appear on [the website](https://sketchapp.com/extensions/plugins) as soon as we make a new deploy (that can take anywhere from a few minutes to a few days)

 - [10th Anniversary](https://github.com/bomberstudios/10th-anniversary), by Ale M: Celebrate Sketch's 10th Anniversary with a trip down memory lane
-- [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Angle](https://angle.sh), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.